garrandall/popular-music-data/tracks/one-of-the-living-tina-turner.md

   ranking_list: Billboard Hot 100
   start_date: '1986-02-01'
 ---
-In the desert sun ev'ry step that you take could be the final one And in the burning heat
+In the desert sun every step that you take could be the final one And in the burning heat
 Hanging on the edge of destruction
 No